 Online & Hybrid Certification Course

 This course is designed to provide instructors with the knowledge and skills needed to deliver a high-quality online/hybrid course.
 Successful participants will also be able to teach effectively online through active facilitation and a variety of student engagement techniques and technologies.
 The campus sessions are typically on Friday, 1 - 2:30 p.m. in room 351 of Raleigh J. Finkelstein Hall, formerly Main Building.
-This is a hybrid course (online course with some classroom instruction).
+This is a hybrid course (online course with some virtual classroom instruction).
 However, you are not required to attend these campus sessions if the previous week's work is completed.
 Those who do not attend will watch a video of the campus session.

 Prerequisite: Training in Blackboard Basics (scheduled for 10 a.m. the first Friday of OHCC training).